redpesk-common/spawn-binding/docs/1-architecture_presentation.md

  * out-of-the-box exposure through HTML5 websocket of any set of scripts/commands
  * ...

-Spawn-binding only requirer a custom config.json to expose a new set of scripts/commands under an HTML5 form.
+Spawn-binding only requires a custom config.json to expose a new set of scripts/commands under an HTML5 form.
 It is not needed to change/recompile the source code to create a specific API or tune the security model to match your requirements.

 * Define a config.json with 'script' commands he wishes to expose
 * User standard afb-devtools-ui or provide a custom HTML5 page.